-Racial Restrictive Covenants Project
+Racial Restricted Covenants Project

-The Racial Restrictive Covenants Project investigates how racial covenants were used in real estate contracts to prevent people of color or religion from buying or renting homes in certain neighborhoods.
 These covenants, which were widespread in the early to mid-20th century, enforced racial segregation and created long-lasting barriers to wealth-building for marginalized communities.
 The project aims to uncover these historical injustices and raise awareness of their continued impact.

 Racist restrictions, although now void, remain in the property records of hundreds of neighborhoods, a toxic residue from the decades when segregation and exclusion were allowed, indeed promoted, by local governments and state authorities.

 The Racial Restrictive Covenants Project involves teams of researchers at the University of Washington and Eastern Washington University.
 Authorized by the Washington legislature under HB 1335 (May 2021), this project is charged with identifying and mapping neighborhoods marked by racist deed provisions and restrictive covenants.
-With more than 80,000 restricted properties identified so far, the project provided the research for the newly enacted Covenant Homeownership Account Act that will compensate victims of restrictive covenants.

 Bringing Magnolia’s Past to the Present